Quick, Concealable, Secure, and Comfortable J Frame Holsters.

 The Smith and Wesson J-Frame revolver is an American classic that can still hold its own in the crowded market of great concealed carry options.

-Great for low-profile situations, a revolver needs a holster that is comfortable, easy to use, and conceals with a wide variety of clothing options.
+Great for low-profile situations, a revolver needs a comfortable, easy-to-use holster, and conceals with a wide variety of clothing options.

-Great for all types of clothing(workout, casual, and workwear), the versatile Discreet Carry Concepts Monoblock clip on the Icon allows you to carry both your S&W J Frame with and without a belt.
+Great for all types of clothing(workout, casual, and workwear), the versatile Discreet Carry Concepts Monoblock clip on the Icon allows you to carry your j frame iwb holster with and without a belt.